iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.14.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.getheal.patient 5 reviews"/>
 </p>

+> Great app.
+Nice clean UI.
+Does what it needs to do without getting in the way with too many bells and whistles.<br> :date: __2021-03-13 05:44:02__

+> We have used the HEAL app since 2019 when my daughter was in bed for 3 days and couldn't move due to a headache.
+Dr. Mitton came out within hours to see her and properly diagnosed her with migraines (which run in my family).
+The process was amazing.
+She couldn't have walked out of the house to the car to get to our Dr so it was a blessing to have the Dr come to us.
+We have used the app a few times and will continue to do so in the future!<br> :date: __2021-03-12 15:33:44__

 > Wonderful conversation with the Dr. She was very sweet and Her Concern was outstanding!<br> :date: __2021-03-03 05:54:10__

 > I would have to come back and read this app later.
 All I could say is that the nurse assistant that came to see me was a very proficient, professional, and personable, young lady with a very wonderful attitude.<br> :date: __2021-02-22 02:39:28__